saurabhkamal/Customer-Segmentation-RFM-Analysis/README.md

 ## 4. K-Means Clustering

-After applying Elbow method and Silhouette Score Method, I decided to select K = 4 as the number of clusters because its Silhouette Score was higher than other clusters.
+After applying the Elbow method and the Silhouette Score Method, I decided to select K = 4 as the number of clusters because its Silhouette Score was higher than that of other clusters.

 **Relative importance of segment attributes**
 - Useful technique to identify relative importance of each segment's attribute